St. Francis of Assisi Church (Manhattan): Parish history

 In 1928, one of the largest mosaics in the United States, The Glorification of the Mother of Jesus by Rudolph Margreiter, was installed in the church.
 Then, when the Great Depression hit in 1929, the friars responded in September 1930 with a breadline to help feed the hungry of the city.
 The numbers they served daily reached into the thousands during this period.
 This service is still provided and is the oldest continuously operated breadline in the United States. and is a noted feature of the parish.

 The church underwent significant renovations in the late 1950s, with a courtyard added in 1958 and new entrances being opened at the north and side ends of the church in 1961.
 With further changes in the demographics of the region and congregation, the friars began to offer new services for immigrants and those alienated from the Catholic Church.
 In 1980, the friars established St. Francis Friends of the Poor, intended to provide housing in the neighborhood for the chronically mentally ill.
 The apartment buildings which they renovated for this purpose are run as the Saint Francis Residences.

 The church's priest Father Mychal Judge was the chaplain to the New York City Fire Department, and on the morning of September 11, 2001, upon hearing of the terrorist attacks at the World Trade Center Twin Towers, he rushed downtown to give solace and the last rites of the Catholic Church.
 While ministering to a victim, he was struck by falling debris and was killed instantly.
 His funeral mass was held at St. Francis Church, led by Cardinal Edward Egan and attended by former President Bill Clinton and Senator Hillary Clinton.

 By the 21st century, the church also had a Korean-language ministry.
+Currently, The Church of St. Francis of Assisi also operates an LGBT ministry.